-The proposed land use amendment would increase opportunities for residential development, providing a wider range of housing in the northeast Florida region and create a location for the development of new housing stock for the area.
+The proposed land use amendment would increase opportunities for residential development, providing a wider range of housing types in the northeast Florida region.
 Therefore, the proposed amendment is consistent with the Strategic Regional Policy Plan.

-CURRENT LAND USE MAP
+CURRENT LAND USE AND LAND UTILIZATION MAP

-LAND UTILIZATION MAP